 I am a light-house keeper at Michipicoten Island, Lake Superior.
 The Island is about 18 miles long by 6 miles wide and contains over 30 lakes and streams which are abundantly furnished with brook trout and beautiful scenery.
 The scenery is most picturesque; there are many strange caves on the Island, which abound with rabbits, weasels and muskrats.
 Some forty years ago there were plenty of fur bearing animals such as beaver, lynx, otter, mink, fishers, bears, caribou, marten and red, black cross and silver foxes.
 About this time the Indians did so much killing of these animals that they became exterminated, leaving only the rabbits, muskrats, weasels and foxes.
 Ten years ago there were plenty of foxes but as there was no law to prevent any one from poisoning foxes men set poison all over the Island and the foxes were also exterminated.

 When the fog bell, tolled by machinery, broke in 1898, it was discontinued rather than repaired, as the harbour was no longer frequented by much shipping.
 This changed in 1917, after the Department of Public Works deepened the channel leading into the harbour to create a harbour of refuge for lake steamers that was “commodious and absolutely sheltered.”
-Enhanced navigational aids were deemed necessary for the improved harbour.
-A reinforced concrete tower was built on Davieaux Island, to replace the main lighthouse on the east point of the entrance to the harbour, and two range lights were built on the north shore of the harbour to replace the light on Agate Island.
-The old lighthouse from Agate Island was relocated to serve as the front light of the new range, and a square, forty-two-foot-tall tower was erected 600 feet inland to serve as the rear range light.
+Enhanced navigational aids were deemed necessary for the improved harbour whose entrance channel was now at least 200 feet wide.
+A reinforced concrete tower was built on Davieaux Island, to replace Michipictoen Island Lighthouse on the east point of the entrance to the harbour, and two range lights were built on the north shore of the harbour to replace the light on Agate Island.
+Michipicoten Island Lighthouse, minus its lantern room, was retained as a dwelling for the keeper.
+The old lighthouse from Agate Island was relocated to serve as the front light of the new range, known as Quebec Harbour Range, and a square, forty-two-foot-tall tower was erected 600 feet inland to serve as the rear range light.
 Mariners could use Davieaux Island Lighthouse to approach Michipicoten Island and then follow the new range lights to safely pass between Davieaux Island and Hope Island and enter the harbour.